emily-wade/dataHandling/README.md

 - dataHandlingFunctions.py - contains all functions that can be used for all aspects of data handling.
 - flattenJson.py - contains functions to be used for flattening JSON data.
 Adapted from flatten-json Python package to make fit for purpose.
 - requirements.txt - all packages/modules required to run functions in dataHandlingFunctions.py file.
+- exampleRawData.txt - example of raw data from Gecko that can be used to test functions.

 ## Possible tasks:
 #### Raw data from Gecko -> Python DataFrame